-Note: This may also be called "Customer Service"; however, AC251 specifically allows for organizations to limit the customer's assessment of staff in terms of professional qualities (such as knowledge, attitude, responsiveness, and helpfulness).
-More general customer service ratings could be negatively affected by code enforcement decisions made to enhance life-safety that, through no fault of the code official, may result in increased time and cost to the customer.

-4.2.4.5 For construction in high-risk flood zones, Elevation Certificates shall be collected prior to issuance of the certificate of occupancy.
-Elevations certificates shall be permanently retained.

-4.2.5 Certificates of Occupancy

-Certificates of occupancy (including certificate of completion or temporary certificates of occupancy) shall be issued only after all applicable organizational and legal requirements have been met.
-Certificates of Occupancy shall list the information required by the administrative provisions of the adopted code (e.g. information required in 2015 IBC Section 111.2.
+- 4.2.4.4.3.
+Staff Professionalism (i.e., quality of interactions with staff) Note: This may also be called "Customer Service;" however, AC251 specifically allows for organizations to limit the customer's assessment of staff in terms of professional qualities (such as knowledge, attitude, responsiveness, and helpfulness).
+More general customer service ratings could be negatively affected by code enforcement decisions made to enhance life-safety that, through no fault of the code official, may result in - 4.2.4.5.
+Where the department/division/third party is responsible for flood plain management, for construction in high-risk flood zones, Elevation Certificates shall be collected prior to issuance of the certificate of occupancy.
+Elevation certificates shall be permanently retained. - 4.2.5.
+Certificates of Occupancy: Certificates of occupancy (including certificate of completion or temporary certificates of occupancy) shall be issued only after all applicable organizational and legal requirements have been met.
+Certificates of Occupancy shall list the information required by the administrative provisions of the adopted code (e.g., information required in IBC Section 111.2).

-5.0 ADDITIONAL INFORMATION (AS APPLICABLE)
+5. ADDITIONAL INFORMATION (AS APPLICABLE)